Subscribe: Apple Podcasts | Google Podcasts | Stitcher | RSS

 For more of a challenge try to write with your non-dominant hand.
 I discovered I was a bit ambidextrous in this sense.
 Working as a professor it would bring me joy to, instead of physically moving to a new spot on the blackboard, to simply switch hands.

-You can incorporate this technique into your memory journal as well.
+You can incorporate writing with your non-dominant hand into your memory journal as well.
 Try to do your gratitude journaling and general personal development goal-setting with your non-dominant hand, or try writing from right to left, instead of left to right.

-Don’t worry if it’s sloppy at first.
+Don’t worry if your non-dominant hand writing is sloppy at first.
 With practice your penmanship will improve.
-Instead, really focus on the goal of giving different parts of your brain different exercise.
+Instead, focus on the goal of giving different parts of your brain different exercise.

 2. Non-dominant hand music exercises